J. Glancy Jones

 Jehu Glancy Jones (October 7, 1811 – March 24, 1878) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
-Often called "Glancy", he was a top adviser on Democratic Party affairs to his close friend James Buchanan, especially when President-elect Buchanan was picking his cabinet in 1856-1857.
+Often called Glancy, he was a top adviser on Democratic Party affairs to his close friend James Buchanan, especially when President-elect Buchanan was picking his cabinet in 1856-1857.
 After he was defeated for reelection, Buchanan appointed him Ambassador to the Austrian Empire.

 Biography

 J. Glancy Jones was born in Caernarvon Township, Pennsylvania.
 He attended Kenyon College, studied theology and was ordained to the ministry of the Episcopal Church in 1835 and withdrew in 1841.
 He later studied law, was admitted to the bar in Georgia in 1841 and commenced practice at Easton, Pennsylvania.
 He was district attorney for Berks County, Pennsylvania, from 1847 to 1849.

+Convention delegate

 He was a delegate to the Democratic State conventions in 1848, 1849, and 1855, and served as president in 1855.
 He was a delegate to the Democratic National Convention in 1848 and 1856 and served as vice president in 1848.

+Congress

 Jones was elected as a Democrat to the Thirty-second Congress.
 He declined to be a candidate for renomination in 1852.
 He was elected to the Thirty-third Congress to fill the vacancy caused by the death of Henry A. Muhlenberg.
 He was reelected to the Thirty-fourth and Thirty-fifth Congresses.
 He served as chairman of the United States House Committee on Ways and Means during the Thirty-fifth Congress.
 He was an unsuccessful candidate for election in 1858, and resigned October 30, 1858.

+Later career and death

 On November 1, 1858 he was appointed Minister Resident to the Austrian Empire by President James Buchanan, and served from December 15, 1858 to November 14, 1861.
 After his service he resumed the practice of law, and died in Reading, Pennsylvania, in 1878.
 Interment in Reading's Charles Evans Cemetery.